30 iconic posters from World War II

 ‘Become a Nurse’

-The poster “Become a Nurse” was produced by the U.S. Public Health Service, encouraging women to become military nurses.
+The “Become a Nurse” poster was produced by the U.S. Public Health Service to encourage women to become military nurses.
 The nation had a shortage of nurses during the war, and in 1943, Congress established the Cadet Nurse Corps.
 Almost 120,000 women trained with the Corps and served in military hospitals and other facilities.

 ‘They Give Blood’